dr8co/alx-low_level_programming/README.md

 * Linux environment (**Ubuntu 20.04 LTS** was used for all the projects in this repo).

-* All code is compiled using `gcc` compiler, with options `-Wall -Werror -Wextra -pedantic -std=gnu89`
+* All code is compiled using GNU C compiler, `gcc`, with flags `-Wall -Werror -Wextra -pedantic -std=gnu89`

 _______________________